tohas1986/openbmc/poky/documentation/dev-manual/start.rst

 You can build off these steps and customize the procedure to fit any particular working environment and set of practices.

-#.  *Determine Who is Going to be Developing:* You first need to
-    understand who is going to be doing anything related to the Yocto Project and determine their roles.
+1.  *Determine Who is Going to be Developing:* You first need to understand who is going to be doing anything related to the Yocto Project and determine their roles.
 Making this determination is essential to completing subsequent steps, which are to get your equipment together and set up your development environment's hardware topology.

-    Possible roles are:
+    Here are possible roles:

     -  *Application Developer:* This type of developer does application level work on top of an existing software stack.